Huegoxaga/notes/c/README.md

 ## Data Types

 - `int`: integer, a whole number.
+  - `0x` represents the number followed is hexadecimal
+  - `0b` represents the number followed is binary
+  - `uint8_t` - unsigned 8-bit integer
 - `float`: floating point, a number with a fractional part.
 - `double`: double-precision floating point value.
 - `char`: single character.
+  - It is signed
+  - It has 1 byte storage size with value range from -128 to 127
   - A string is stored in a char array.
   - A character, such as `'b'`, is indicated by single quotation marks and cannot be treated as a string.